vgarvardt/gueron/README.md

 [![ReportCard](https://goreportcard.com/badge/github.com/vgarvardt/gueron)](https://goreportcard.com/report/github.com/vgarvardt/gueron)
 [![License](https://img.shields.io/npm/l/express.svg)](http://opensource.org/licenses/MIT)

-Gue is Golang cron implemented on top of [github.com/vgarvardt/gue].
+Gueron is Golang cron implemented on top of [github.com/vgarvardt/gue].
 It uses [github.com/robfig/cron/v3] to calculate execution time for the jobs and schedules them using `gue` Jobs that are being handled by the `gue` workers.
 Scheduler controls that the jobs will be scheduled only once, even if it runs on several instances.